Hyndavi-14/Tourism-Flow-Analyzer/README.md

 To build an interactive dashboard where users can explore patterns through filters such as month, region, destination type, and event category.

-To deploy the entire project on a cloud-based environment for easy access and scalability.

 ## _Key Highlights:_